Mark7-dev/esp32_weatherstation/README.md

  the sensor as a DHT11 instead of a DHT22

 - **Node.js**: Ensure that Node.js is installed on your development machine.
 If not, you can download it from [nodejs.org](https://nodejs.org/).
+- **Git**: Ensure git is installed in order to clone the repository.
+If you do not have it downloaded you can download it from [git-scm.com/downloads](https://git-scm.com/downloads).